tornellihenrique/grpc-nosql/README.md

 3. Starting Database Server

+In the Database Server, the jar is at `grpc-nosql/grpc-java-server/target/database-server-jar-with-dependencies.jar`.

 The Ratis implementation is configured for use three instances and backup the data at `/tmp` folder:
 - `p1`: `127.0.0.1:3000`
 - `p2`: `127.0.0.1:3500`